mdnahas/mdnahas.github.io/doc/NahasTutorialModule.lagda.md

 It did not work when I used (_::_ a as).
 It DID work when I defined a new list with "cons" instead of "_::_".

-When I ran this file in Emacs mode, it was able to find the libraries just fine.
-When I compiled the file on the command-line, I got `Failed to find source of module` `Relation.Binary.PropositionalEquality in any of the following`

-UNABLE TO REPRODUCE:  Agda Emacs Mode does not handle empty agda code blocks in a literal Agda Markdown file.
+UNABLE TO REPRODUCE:
+Agda Emacs Mode does not handle empty agda code blocks in a literal Agda Markdown file.

-UNABLE TO REPRODUCE
+UNABLE TO REPRODUCE:
 If you enter:
 <br>`equality-is-symmetric : (A : Set) → (x : A) → (y : A) → x ≡ y → y ≡ x`
 <br>`equality-is-symmetric A x y x-equals-y = ?`<br>